Jubeki/laravel-code-style/README.md

 ### Paths

-You can change the paths searched for PHP files by chaining method calls onto the `PhpCsFixer\Finder` instance being passed to the `MattAllan\LaravelCodeStyle\Config::setFinder` method.
+You can change the paths searched for PHP files by chaining method calls onto the `PhpCsFixer\Finder` instance being passed to the `Jubeki\LaravelCodeStyle\Config::setFinder` method.

 For example, to search the `examples` directory you would append `->in('examples')`: